top of page

 A+ for Magic School.

-20. Stupid For Startups Favorite: Light Phone
+20. My Stupid For Startups Favorite: Light Phone

-Light Phone is taking on big tech.
-Especially, Apple.
+Light Phone is taking on big tech like Apple.

-This minimalistic homepage captures the product's essence perfectly.
+This ultra-minimalistic homepage captures the product's essence perfectly.
 All you see is blue skies, cotton candy clouds, and a customer testimonial which states "I love this phone.
 It will make you a happier, more present person."

 Light Phone is a standout example of a brand finding the gap in a market.
 But what makes their marketing memorable is their strategic choice to design branding that doubles down on their 180-degree solution.